Discover somewhere new: Art and culture off the beaten track

 Museum of the Home

-Walk through history at Museum of the Home.
+Walk through history at the Museum of the Home.
 Set in Grade I listed 18th-century almshouses in Hoxton, this hidden gem explores aspects of domestic life from the 1600s to the present day.
 Their updated Rooms Through Time display, supported by Art Fund, showcases domestic spaces from 1630 through to 2049, including a futuristic imagining of a flat from the future, plus displays that represent east London's diverse communities.
 Get some fresh air in the grounds, featuring a series of period gardens charting different ways urban outside spaces were utilised.

 Scottish Football Museum